pinochiooo8/cse15l-lab-reports/Lab1.md

 'Lab 1'  lecture1 new1 'newlecture'
 ```

-2.(b) using the `ls` command with a path to a directory as an argument.
+2. (b) using the `ls` command with a path to a directory as an argument.
      The working directory was `/home` when the command was run.
 It will generate a list of files and directories, in this case(Hello.class Hello.java messages README) from the directory `lecture1` which I put as an argument.
 The output is not an error.

 ```